 Best face washes & cleansers for acne prone skin

 1. Humane Benzoyl Peroxide

 With its maximum 10% strength of benzoyl peroxide, this acne wash is not suitable for those with sensitive skin.
 It kills bacteria, however, and prevents breakouts from reoccurring.
 As it is a non-foaming lotion, it absorbs rapidly and it is also cruelty free, using no animal products, fragrances, SLS, or parabens.
 It can be used on the back, face and body and has a high EWG rating.
 It is ideal for treating severe or moderate acne, however use of an oil-free moisturizer following use is important to guard against irritation.
-The results may take as long as 6 weeks to be evident, however its powerful medicated ingredients kill the bacteria in the pores to change your skin for the better.
+The results may take as long as 6 weeks to be evident, however its powerful medicated ingredients kill the bacteria in the pores to change your face for the better.

 2. Neutrogena Oil-Free

 This acne wash cleanses the face to prevent breakouts, using salicylic acid to treat acne as well as microclear technology which boosts the medicine’s delivery.
 Unclogging pores effectively, it can be used twice per day by applying it to the hands, adding water and then working into a lather before massaging gently onto the face and rinsing.
 Stopping acne before it appears, this product is recommended by dermatologists and can clean effectively deep inside the pores for clearer skin and fewer blackheads, ensuring that the face will not be irritated or dried thanks to the oil free formula.

 3. Cetaphil Daily Facial Cleanser